oneilstokeseqrm/graphrag-toolkit-1.0/docs/lexical-graph/indexing.md

 You can run the extract and build pipelines together, to provide for the continuous ingest described above.
 Or you can run the two pipelines separately, extracting first to file-based chunks, and then later building a graph from these chunks.

-The `LexicalGraphIndex` is a convenience class that allows you to run the extract and build pipelines together or separately.
-Alternatively, you can build your graph construction application using the underlying pipelines.
-This gives you more control over the configuration of each stage.
-We describe these two different approaches in the [Using the LexicalGraphIndex to construct a graph](#using-the-lexicalgraphindex-to-construct-a-graph) and [Advanced graph construction](#advanced-graph-construction) sections below.
+The `LexicalGraphIndex` allows you to run the extract and build pipelines together or separately.
+See the [Using the LexicalGraphIndex to construct a graph](#using-the-lexicalgraphindex-to-construct-a-graph) section below.

 Indexing supports [multi-tenancy](multi-tenancy.md), whereby you can store separate lexical graphs in the same backend graph and vector stores.